-Building in this case was a joy.
+Building, in this case, was a joy.
 There were no difficulties at all.
-With the included screws and accessories and a screwdriver, I was able to put the parts above in to complete the build in a great time.
+With the included screws and accessories and a screwdriver, I put the parts above in to complete the build in a great time.
 Even with the large Windale 6, it was able to fit in the case with ease.

 With the great aesthetics of this case, it makes almost any build complete.

 Overall, I’m impressed by FSP.
 Their great quality from their PSUs has not only crossed over to CPU coolers, but also to cases.
 Their overall great attention to detail has made the CMT 520 a competitive case in the RGB/Tempered Glass category.
 If you $109 to spend in your budget, make sure to take a good look at including the CMT 520 in your build.